Visit the 9 Glens of Antrim

 The 9 Glens of Antrim offer plenty of ‘Craic’.

-Cushendall, known as the capital of the Nine Glens is a lively centre with Pubs offering great food, a cold pint, music, dance and plenty of craic.
-Just north again and you’ll find Cushendun a preserved village famed for its Cornish villages by the National Trust.
+Cushendall, known as the capital of the Nine Glens, is a lively centre with Pubs offering great food, a cold pint, music, dancing and plenty of craic.
+Just north again, and you’ll find Cushendun, a preserved village famed for its Cornish villages by the National Trust.

 At the most northern point, you will find ‘Fair Head’ and Ballycastle with a vibrant community and harbour from which you can take a ferry to Rathlin Island.